travel blogger influencer campaign

 Regarding the team, each of us had our moments – but luckily there were never any major moments for anyone or between any of us.
 I was really impressed by my fellow influencers and how well we all rolled with most things and were able to get along in some challenging situations.
 To be an influencer you do really have to love your work; you have to find joy in the fun times and also realize it’s work too.

 As I look at the pictures and remember all of the cool things we did, a smile forms across my face.
-I had so much fun on that trip thanks to all of the cool activities, but mostly thanks to my great peers I was working with.
+I had so much fun on that trip, thanks to all of the cool activities, but mostly thanks to the great peers I was working with.
 I have this little pang of actually missing it and them.
-That’s the thing about when you work hard and put everything out there, the accomplishment is addicting.
+That’s the thing about when you work hard and put everything out there; the accomplishment is addicting.
 Yes, I’d do it all over again if given the chance!

 Planning a trip to California?
 Check out and try these itineraries!